Specialist Support Professionals are usually recommended when assessing Deaf students.

 So, if deaf student primarily uses BSL, they will most likely find it difficult to write in English.
 This is because the BSL grammatical structure will seep into the writing.

 An SSP can support Deaf BSL students in essay planning, structuring and revising.
 This will support the student in reaching their full potential, as they will not be held back by a language barrier.

 SSP support is useful for the whole range of deaf students.
-Even students with a hearing loss will find it challenging accessing their education and curriculum.
+Even students with hearing loss will find it challenging to access their education and curriculum.

 SSP support during COVID

 Whilst deaf students are learning remotely – it has become apparent that additional support is needed to make sure that this time.
-Under normal circumstances, deaf students would use the time at the start and end of their lectures to clarify assignments and their understanding as deaf students miss so much information during lectures.
-This is a much easier way for the deaf student to ask questions when they have access to a BSL Interpreter for their session.
+Under normal circumstances, deaf students would use the time at the start and end of their lectures to clarify assignments and their understanding, as deaf students miss so much information during lectures.
+This is a much easier way for deaf students to ask questions when they can access a BSL Interpreter for their session.

-For more information about Deaf student’s concerns going back to University check out our blog post Deaf Student’s concerns over face coverings at University
+For more information about Deaf students’ concerns about going back to University, check out our blog post: Deaf Student’s concerns over face coverings at University.